 Not just one of the largest physical stores, but also the largest bookstore on the internet, you could get lost for days in this maze of tales.

 And finally, coming in a well-deserving third place is John K. King Used and Rare Books whose home is in Detroit, Michigan.
+Four floors jam-packed with books of all kinds.

 With over a million books to choose from and not a computer to be found, this charming and quirky bookstore is a must-visit.

-If not for the books, then for the incredible knowledge of the workers who seem to have an endless and impossibly accurate memory for each book in their possession.
+If not for the books, then for the incredible knowledge of the staff who seem to have an endless and impossibly accurate memory for each book in their possession.
 And if that isn’t enough, it’s regularly listed as being one of the most beautiful bookstores in the US!

 One of a Kind?
 The Top Independent and Beautiful Bookstores in the US